-Adventure no. 41 on our list of '50 things to do before you're 11¾' is a challenge that'll take a bit of time.
-You definitely can't complete it in a day, or even two, as plants take time to grow, but it's definitely worth the wait, we promise.
-If you don't think you're green-fingered then follow our tips for success.
+Help a plant to grow is no. 41 on our list of ‘50 things to do before you’re 11¾’, and it is a challenge that'll take a bit of time.
+You can't complete it in a day, or even two, as plants take time to grow, but it's worth the wait.
+Follow these tips for success.

 What do you want to grow?

 First of all, think about what you want to grow.
 Do you want something that you can eat?
 Or would you prefer a plant that looks interesting at different times of the year?
 Do you want sweet-smelling flowers or interesting seed heads?

 We think strawberries are one of the easiest and tastiest things to grow.
 Or you could think about herbs like basil (which goes well with nearly every pasta or pizza dish), rosemary or thyme.

 Or you could try your hand at veggies – peas or cress are easy to look after, or tomatoes, carrots, potatoes, parsnips or salad leaves.
 The list is endless really, so it's pretty much down to you and what you fancy eating, and what time of year it is.